georgeajwalsh/Guardianscrape/README.md

 # Web scrape of Guardian Data [Output 1]

-1.Requests allows us to make requests to websites, import pandas as pd is useful for working with tables, import random allows us to generate random items,  import so is useful for interacting with computer, from datetime import datetime,timedelta gives us access for tools for working with dates and times.
+1. Requests allows us to make requests to websites, import pandas as pd is useful for working with tables, import random allows us to generate random items,  import so is useful for interacting with computer, from datetime import datetime,timedelta gives us access for tools for working with dates and times.

 `import requests
 import pandas as pd